 Please visit the GemeinKat Online Catalog page for information on searching MMF’s Moravian music holdings.

-In November, 2015, the Moravian Music Foundation announced the availability of the new online catalog, called GemeinKat within the architecture of Worldcat.org.
-To begin, you may want to visit the introduction page, at this LINK, will have information about new collections added and features available.
+During 2015 – 2017, the Moravian Music Foundation created a new online catalog, called GemeinKat within the architecture of Worldcat.org.
+To begin, you may want to visit the introduction page, at this LINK, that will have information about search features and collections currently available.